-The Highland Scenic Highway, a designated National Scenic Byway, is a beautiful corridor through the National Forest.
-This Byway extends 43 miles from Richwood to US Route 219.
-It has four developed scenic overlooks.
-Each site provides a comfortable rest stop, with a beautiful view of the surrounding mountains and valleys.
-The Highway traverses the mountainous terrain of the Allegheny Highlands and Plateau, and rises from Richwood, elevation 2,325 feet, to over 4,500 feet along the Parkway.
+The Highland Scenic Highway is a designated National Scenic Byway that extends 43 miles from Richwood to US Route 219, north of Marlinton.
+Four scenic overlooks provide a comfortable rest stop, with panoramic views of the surrounding mountains and valleys.
+The Highway traverses the mountainous terrain of the Allegheny Highlands and Plateau, and rises from 2,325 feet near Richwood to more than 4,500 feet.

 The Highway is a paved two-lane road, designated as State Routes 39 and 150.
-Rt.
-150 is a 23-mile Parkway section that is not maintained in the winter.
-Travel is discouraged on Rt.
-150 between November and March, sometimes April.
-The road travels from Richwood, WV to US Highway 219, north of Marlinton, WV.
-Speed limits are 55 mph for the State Route 39/55 section and 45 mph for the Parkway section.
-Commercial truck traffic is not allowed on the Parkway.
+Route 150 is a 23-mile Parkway section that is not maintained in the winter.
+Winter travel on the road may be treacherous, the road is often impassible during winter storms.
+Travel is highly discouraged on Route 150 between November and April.
+Toilets at overlooks are closed in winter.